Softpanorama

 2. The list of current processes and their association with files on the disk Using free Process Explorer or other free Windows Process Viewers

-3. The list of files installed in your Windows directory (or WinNT directory).
+3. The list of files in the following directories

 4. Your currently opened network connections using netstat, or more specialized utility, like Microsoft Network Monitor 3.3.
 Version 3.3. has a new feature called ‘Process Tracking’ which helps to identify any scamp applications sending network data.
 You can also view all the network traffic generated processes on your machine and view the frames associated with each process by using the conversation tree.